xzhou/lang/README.md

-# lang
-learning different languages

-This is the directory learning different languages.
+This is a place that I learn new language, tools.